Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 - 4 pounds russet potatoes, peeled and cut into 1.5 inch cubes

-- 6 to 8 slices bacon - preferably thick-cut
+- 6 slices bacon - preferably thick-cut

 - 1 cup sour cream